-Our first lunar settlement on the Moon is envisioned to start operations in ~2028, beginning with robotic prospecting missions and then later with follow-on crewed expeditions using commercial carriers and partners without relying on NASA Lunar Gateway infrastructure and the Artemis program.
+Our first lunar settlement on the Moon is envisioned to begin occupancy in ~2031, beginning with robotic prospecting missions and then later with follow-on crewed expeditions using commercial carriers and partners without relying on NASA Lunar Gateway infrastructure and the Artemis program.
 We are in the process of developing a very unique construction process and proprietary robotic equipment to build our large facilities that are partially in-situ-derived structures within lava tubes, first on the Moon, then subsequently on Mars as part of the first expeditions there proposed by SpaceX.

-Each of our facilities (tower structures) will be tailored to each unique lava tube characteristics and size.
-We envision the first tower to be ~25 stories tall and have 188,000 square feet / 17,466 square meters of living and working floor space.
-Because the facilities are located within the lava tubes the dangers of exposure from radiation and meteors is nearly eliminated.
+Each of our facilities (tower structures) will be tailored to each unique lava tube or surface site condition.
 Because they will be located in near proximity to proposed commercial outposts and colonies, our towers will enable leveraging of local infrastructure, resources, and labor and therefore result in cross-contracting and mutually synergistic benefits of a robust ecosystem.
-Each of the Lunar and Mars lava tubes is many kilometers long.
-There are 62 known lava tubes on the Moon identified from current surface imaging data, our early exploration goals will be to select prospective sites.
+There are numerous viable lunar surface sites and both the Moon and Mars have lava tubes many kilometers long.
+For example there are 62 known lava tubes on the Moon identified from current surface imaging data, our early exploration goals will be to select prospective sites.

 These facilities will sustainably host several different types of client tenants for very long-term stays.
 They include lunar mining operations, national space agencies and scientists, space launch companies, US Space Force, and lunar tourists.
 USS wishes to establish a major solar system internet hub system initially on the moon and later on Mars that will be connected to satellites around the moon and Mars and other locations throughout the solar system to establish the infrastructure for a solar system wide internet.
 As a result ISP’s Internet Service Providers will be another client tenant and we will build extensive data centers within our facilities.